-Harrisburg University is committed to the benefits provided by experiential learning.
-To realize this commitment all Harrisburg University students - regardless of major - complete an internship as well as two semester long projects of at least 135 hours in their field.
-An internship and projects allow the student to apply classroom experiences to the workplace at an off-site placement and in projects, where students test ideas and develop competencies and skills.
+Career Services and Experiential Learning at Harrisburg University aims to support the institution's diverse community of learners by providing practical and professional experiences to foster careers in science, technology, and beyond.
+The office offers equitable access to experiential learning and career development opportunities for students and alumni of Harrisburg University by collaborating with faculty and industry partners, allowing students to gain valuable experience both inside and outside the classroom.
+To realize this commitment all Harrisburg University students - regardless of major - complete an internship or applied practice as well as two semester-long projects of at least 135 hours in their field.
+An internship and projects allow the student to apply classroom experiences to the workplace to real-world experiences and in projects, where students test ideas and develop competencies and skills.
 These requirements provide practical and applied experience with their program goals and learning objectives as they are implemented in the working world.
 Students collaborate with partners external to the University for their internship experiences and are highly encouraged to engage with external partners on their projects as well.
-Students also enroll in a 1 credit seminar course each year.
-These seminar courses are designed to guide students through their competency development and experiential learning requirements.
-For more information, contact explearning@harrisburgu.edu